Learn from Foundation Model: Fruit Detection Model without Manual Annotation: Experiments and Results

-\textbf{Evaluation Metrics.} For object detection and instance segmentation, we adhere to the standard evaluation metrics established by COCO \cite{10-1405.0312}, focusing on three key metrics: mAP$_{50:95}$, mAP$_{50}$0, and mAR$_{50:95}$.
+For object detection and instance segmentation, we adhere to the standard evaluation metrics established by COCO \cite{10-1405.0312}, focusing on three key metrics: mAP$_{50:95}$, mAP$_{50}$, and mAR.
 For semantic segmentation, we employ the VOC \cite{56-everingham_pascal_2010} evaluation metrics, focusing on class accuracy, mIOU, and FWIOU.
-These evaluation criteria enable a comprehensive and rigorous assessment of model performance across different tasks.